Eventual-Inc/Daft/docs/source/learn/user_guides/intro-dataframes.rst

 ..
 NOTE::

     When you call methods on a Daft Dataframe, it defers the work by adding to an internal "plan".
-You can examine the current plan of a DataFrame by calling ``DataFrame.explain()``!
+You can examine the current plan of a DataFrame by calling :meth:`df.explain() <daft.DataFrame.explain>`!

     Passing the ``show_optimized=True`` argument will show you the plan after Daft applies its query optimizations.

-We can tell Daft to execute our DataFrame and cache the results using ``df.collect()``:
+We can tell Daft to execute our DataFrame and cache the results using :meth:`df.collect() <daft.DataFrame.collect>`:

 .. code:: python